Crowley's Ridge

-This narrow rolling hill region rising above the flat plain is the sixth, and smallest, natural division of the state of Arkansas.
+The narrow rolling hill region rising above the flat plain is the sixth, and smallest, natural division of the state of Arkansas.
 The southern part is protected within Ozark–St. Francis National Forest.

 Most of the major cities of the Arkansas Delta region lie along Crowley's Ridge.
 It was named after Benjamin Crowley, known as the first American settler to reach the area, sometime around 1820.
 The Civil War Battle of Chalk Bluff was fought on Crowley's Ridge on May 1–2, 1863.

 Composition and origin

 The ridge is primarily composed of the windblown glacially derived sediment known as loess.
 It contrasts greatly with the flat table land around it and with the black soil that makes up the delta.
 The ridge varies from half a mile to 12 mi wide and reaches an elevation of 550 ft near its northern extremity.
 The highest point on the ridge in Arkansas is "Legacy Mountain" at the Craighead County solid waste site south of Jonesboro.

 Prevailing winds blow dust into the river fogs.
 The fog wetted dust tends to fall and make loess deposits on the downwind sides of rivers, such as the east and north sides of the Mississippi River, as well as the east side of the Black River.
 These loess deposits are a classic example of periglacial loess.
 Crowley's Ridge is a natural loess accumulation point.
 A comparable example of this type of deposit is the Loess Hills in northwestern Missouri and western Iowa.

 At one time, the ridge was thought to have been an island between the Mississippi River and Ohio River that was isolated as a long low hilly ridge after the rivers changed course millions of years ago.
 Recent seismic evidence, however, questions the fluvial origin by focusing on uplift along ridge bounding faults.

 There is evidence that the area's elevation has increased over the years, suggesting that uplift is still taking place.
 This alternative explanation posits a link between the ridge and the nearby New Madrid Seismic Zone.